Home

 Gweek

-The village derives its unusual name from the Latin word Vicus, confirming a Roman presence in the area.
+In Medieval times Gweek became the busiest harbour in the area since Helston ceased to be a viable owing to the build up of Loe Bar.
 As early as 1201, Gweek was important enough to possess a merchant guild as well as acquiring burgess privileges.

 Country lanes lead out from the village to pleasant Boskenwyn Downs and open on to a straight road which was probably first constructed in the Roman era to transport tin.
 Since early times the valleys in this area have been streamed for tin, ancient tin moulds may still be observed in the quay walls.